iac-factory/eslint-settings/README.md

 The goal is to provide long-term support while limiting the manual requirements behind updating dependencies.

-`iac-factory/eslint-settings` includes very limited unit-tests to ensure of cross organizational compliance.
-However, it should be noted that such configuration is easily extended, and should be almost certainly applicable to other projects/organizations, too.

-### Usage ####

 ```bash
 npm run test
 ```